Announcements & Reminders

 Motivating example#

-Linear algebra is most useful in economics for solving systems of linear equations
+The most obvious application of linear algebra is solving systems of linear equations

 Definition